-This is a 4-day advanced online training in the practice and application of Child-Centered Play Therapy.
+This is a 3-day advanced in-person training in the practice and application of Child-Centered Play Therapy.
 This intensive training on the application of CCPT will be an exciting time together to learn about the practice and application of CCPT.
 Content will include: understanding development, the process of CCPT (relational disruptions and enacting conditions), themes in CCPT, advanced limit setting, specific presenting problems/populations, parent consultation, advocacy/general research findings, and opportunities to practice, practice, practice!

 - Participants will be able to describe how child development impacts play therapy.